zushicat/cologne-trees-data/dataschema.md

 **Note**
-There are 2 attributes regarding the tree envirnment: .base_info.object_type and tree_location_type.
+There are 2 attributes regarding the tree envirnment: base_info.object_type and tree_location_type.
 The first value is directly taken from the tree inventory.
 After some exploration, these values don't seem to reflect the real situation with a strong bias towards "building/school/dormitory (home) building".
 (This value almost appears to be some kind of default.)

 Therefore, tree_location_type is introduced with an OpenStreetMap (OSM) data match of each tree (point) position regarding 3 broad environment categories.